foundationdb-beam/erlfdb/notes/thread-design.md

             % for the lifetime of the BEAM VM.
             %
             % When the value is 1, only the local client is used.
 When the
-            % value is N > 1, then N external client threads are used.
+            % value is N > 1, then N external client threads are used in addition
+            % to the main thread.
             %
             % You may also provide an `{M, F, A}` tuple.
 If you do, the
             % function is executed at the time the `erlfdb_nif` module is